zubair-sirajj/information-security/h3-hack-to-learn-hacking.md

 ![7](https://github.com/user-attachments/assets/d8b8341f-adbf-4379-9855-30ce0d6ebc6c)

 ## b) Can't Fish:
 To test packet loss, I disconnected my internet connection and I ran both command to check connectivity, 'ping 1.1.1.1' (Cloudfare DNS server) and 'ping 8.8.8.8' (Google DNS server).
+The ping shows destination IP, amount of data sent and the time taken.
 With the network disabled, the output showed 100% packet loss, indicating that the system couldn’t send or receive packets.
 This confirmed that the network was down.
 To stop the ping command, I used `Ctrl + C`.
 ![8](https://github.com/user-attachments/assets/a918095b-a1a4-4ac1-a2ba-eb729e1b4b48)